NoelDeMartin/soukai-solid/README.md

 The default behavior when creating new models is that the url will be minted in the client side, using the container url and generating a UUID.
 It will also add a hash at the end which can be configured defining the `defaultResourceHash` static property in the model (it'll be defined as "it" by default).

-If the model is a `SolidContainerModel` and has a `name` attribute, this will be used to create a slug instead.
+If the model is a `SolidContainer` and has a `name` attribute, this will be used to create a slug instead.
 Container models don't use a hash in the url and end with a trailing slash.

 Url minting is useful in order to perform operations with a new model before the server request has been resolved, but it can be disabled by setting the `mintsUrls` property to `false`.
 You can also mint it manually calling the `mintUrl` method or setting the `url` attribute: